-Is there anything more miserable than wet feet — apart from the knowledge that you’ve ruined another pair of shoes in the rain?
-There’s no need to accept your fate when you get your favorite pair of leather boots wet.
-Instead, just learn how to waterproof shoes!
+Is there anything more miserable than wet feet — apart from knowing you’ve ruined another pair of shoes in the rain?
+There’s no need to accept your fate when you get your favorite pair of canvas sneakers or leather shoes wet.
+Instead, we’ll teach you how to waterproof your shoes!

 Tips for Leather Waterproofing

-Chic and breathable, leather shoes for women belong in every wardrobe — and they’ll look great for years if you protect them carefully.
-A pair like our Work It High are a true classic that are as comfortable as they are stylish.
-Featuring the Curves & Pods® premium removable footbed and a luxury leather upper, these can be made even more durable and long-lasting with the right leather waterproofing technique.
+They’re chic & breathable – leather shoes belong in every woman’s wardrobe.
+And the best part is, they’ll look great for years if you protect them from water.
 Spray and wax both work well to waterproof leather boots like this or even other types of shoes, like Mary Janes.

 Make Your Suede Shoes Water-Resistant

 Wax and suede?
 Not friends.
-With their soft texture, suede shoes like our Bit Moc prefer a waterproofing spray.
+With their soft texture, suede shoes like our Future Mid prefer a waterproofing spray.
 Invest in a waterproof spray for shoes that’s designed for suede, and spray it on lightly.
 As for the prep work, suede shoes should always be cleaned with a brush.